Coherent excitation energy transfer in model photosynthetic reaction center: Effects of non-Markovian quantum environment: Numerical demonstrations and discussions

 The setup of system Hamiltonian results in the following ${\bf U}$--matrix in \Eq{hello}, \be\nonumber {\bf U}= . \ee In simulations, the $\{\eta_{\mu\nu}\}$ parameters are set as \be\nonumber

 =

 . \ee We choose $\eta=1$ and $\eta=-1$ to represent the fully correlated and anti--correlated scenarios of the involved two fluctuating modes, $\hat Q_{4}^{(\RN{2})}=|b\ra\la b|$ and $\hat Q_{5}^{(\RN{2})}=|c\ra\la c|$, respectively.
-Note their real effects shall be considered with the eigenstates of system and will be varied if the sign and value of the coherent coupling $V$ change.
+Note their real effects shall be considered with the eigenstates of system and may be different if the sign and value of the coherent coupling $V$ change.
 The $\Gamma$ parameter in \Eq{Lgamma} will be varied in the following demonstration.

+Before numerical discussions, it is worth to clarify that non-Markovian quantum nature is basically the real physical characteristics of phonon environments.
+Whether the caused effect is important or not theoretically depends on parameters.\cite{Xu079618,Din12224103} When approximate treatments are adopted, validity is to be assessed by comparing with accurate methods.
+Meanwhile the existing difference in such comparisons would reflect the feature of the neglected factor in those approximate approaches.
+In the following part of this section, the completely Markovian Lindblad equation or methods adopting classical environment description will be assessed via comparison to the simulation results given by the mixed DEOM--Lindblad approach.
+The effects of non-Markovian quantum phonon environment can then be analyzed in due course.

-Figure \ref{fig2} depicts the transient dynamics obtained from different approaches.
-The black, DEOM curves are evaluated via the mixed DEOM--Lindblad formalism proposed in \Sec{IIB}.
+Figures \ref{fig2} and \ref{fig2add} depict the transient dynamics obtained from different approaches.
+We choose cases where $\Gamma=100$ and $500$\,cm$^{-1}$, both simulated for $\eta=-1$ and $\eta=1$.
+The system is set to be at $|a\ra$ initially.
+The black-solid, DEOM curves are evaluated via the mixed DEOM--Lindblad formalism proposed in \Sec{IIB}.
 Both the expansion of phonon bath correlation functions and the hierarchy of dynamic equations are converged.
-The red curves, in the classical bath limit, are results of DEOM--Lindblad with only real parts of phonon bath correlation functions involved.
-Thus the quantum nature of environment can be observed via comparison between black and red curves.
-The blue, Lindblad results are obtained by applying the Lindblad master equation for both photon and phonon bath operations, cf.\ \Eqs{A10}--(\ref{A11}) of Appendix.
-Therefore the non-Markovian correlated environmental effects can be highlighted in comparison between black and blue curves.
+To explore the quantum phonon environment effects, results from the classical bath correspondence are illustrated with the red-dot curves for comparison.
+In the classical bath condition, the involved bath correlations are real functions.
+Thus, the difference of red-dot curves to the black-solid ones is due to neglecting the imaginary parts of the second identity of \Eq{FDT}.
+The blue-dash, Lindblad results are obtained by applying the Lindblad master equation for both photon and phonon bath operations, cf.\ \Eqs{A10}--(\ref{A11}) of Appendix.
+Note the Pauli master equation adopted in Ref.\ \onlinecite{Cre13253601} neglects the off-diagonal elements of system density matrix.
+It corresponds to the Lindblad equation of \Eq{A10} subject to a population projection.
+Therefore the non-Markovian correlated environmental effects can be highlighted in comparison between black-solid and blue-dash curves.